Tea and Health Benefits of Black, Green, Oolong, Yellow and White Tea

 Therefore, if green tea is consumed with meals do not forget to add some black pepper to your favourite foods.

 Matcha green tea is powdered green tea.
 The process of making this tea is totally different starting right from the type of leaves to be picked to the processing and finishing the final product.

-Miss Olive has written an exceptionally wonderful hub on Matcha green tea which you can read at the link below.
+Miss Olive has written an exceptionally wonderful hub on Matcha green tea which can read at the link below.

 - Benefits of Matcha - Green Tea Powder

 A variety of sites claim that just one cup of matcha tea is equivalent to 10 cups of regular steeped green tea.
 After my research, I can see why.
 The health benefits of matcha tea far exceed those of regular green tea.
 When you drink matcha you inges

 The harvested leaves are spread and air-dried till they are soft, pliable and lose about a third of their moisture.
 They are then rolled to break the leaf cells which releases enzymes needed for fermentation.

 The leaves are spread out once more but under temperature and humidity-controlled conditions to assist fermentation.
 This results in the tea leaves attaining a dark copper colour.

 The leaves are then hot air-dried to produce the distinctive coloured, brownish-black tea which is the regular tea available.

 Some examples of black teas are Assam, Darjeeling, Nilgiri, Ceylon, Jin Junmei and Jiu Qu Hong Mei.